 There are three tiers of supported Mozilla build targets at this time.
 These tiers represent the shared priorities of the Mozilla project.

 The term "Tier-1 platform" refers to those platforms that are the primary focus for development.
 Build errors, performance regressions and other major problems on these platforms are considered showstoppers and will cause that change to be immediately reverted.
-These are also the platforms that show up on the Firefox and Firefox OS continuous integration, and run on the Mozilla try-server.
+These are also the platforms that show up on the Firefox continuous integration, and run on the Mozilla try-server.
 Tier-1 platforms are:

 - Android Linux/x86 and ARMv7 (gcc)